How to Contribute Money to a Roth IRA Even if You Have a High Income

 Move your IRAs into a Solo 401k.
 The 401k plan is not part of the aggregation rule.
 Then, convert the remaining IRA.
 If the only IRA remaining is the (non-deductible IRA) retirement account with cost basis, then you’ve no tax liability other than the taxes on the growth.

 Note, the aggregation rule doesn’t look at your spouse’s IRA accounts.
-She could have any combination of tax-deferred and tax-free investments over there and it won’t affect your plan at all.
+They could have any combination of tax-deferred and tax-free investments over there and it won’t affect your plan at all.
 Again, the aggregation rule only looks at IRA accounts, which means a Simple IRA or SEP IRA are aggregated but a 401k is not.

 Caveat 2: Take your time and invest